 When most people – both in the UK and abroad – think of Nottingham, little springs to mind other than it is the home of Robin Hood.
 This is something the city uses to its advantage to attract tourists: there are city and cave tours led by a man dressed as Robin Hood taking place every week, statues of him located near galleries that themselves house paintings of the Sherwood Forest freedom fighter, and of course the Robin Hood Half Marathon which takes place every September.
 If you didn't know that Robin Hood was a big deal in Nottingham before, you'll definitely know once you've visited.

-Last month not only marked 44 years since the release of Disney’s Robin Hood film, but was also the month in which Nottingham put in its bid to become Europe’s 2023 Capital of Culture.
-With Brexit set to officially happen in 2019, it’s not looking likely that any city in the UK will ever hold the title, or even be allowed to bid again, but this shouldn’t stop us from appreciating a city that's an East Midlands gem.
+2017 not only marked 44 years since the release of Disney's Robin Hood film, but was also the month in which Nottingham put in its bid to become Europe's 2023 Capital of Culture.
+With Brexit, it's unclear whether any city in the UK will ever hold the title, or even be allowed to bid again, but this shouldn't stop us from appreciating a city that's an East Midlands gem.

 Nottingham has a thing for tradition and its annual Goose Fair is exactly that for locals: a tradition.
 It takes place in the first week of October at the Forest Recreation Ground, although in this painting its location was the Old Market Square.
 This was where it used to take place prior to the market's redevelopment in the 1920s.